Mexico–United Kingdom relations: History

 In March 1938, President Lázaro Cárdenas expropriated all oil reserves, facilities, and foreign oil companies in Mexico.
 The British government, alongside the United States government, demanded compensation from the expropriation which the Mexican government refused to pay.
 As a result, diplomatic relations between the two nations were severed.
 Although relations were restored in 1942, the British government held out until 1947 in regards to demanding payment and was duly recompensated for the expropriation.

-In May 1942, Mexico declared war on the Axis Powers during World War II, thus officially entering on the side of the Allies.
+In May 1942, Mexico declared war on the Axis powers during World War II, thus officially entering on the side of the Allies.
 As a result of this, diplomatic relations between Mexico and the UK were re-established.
-Mexico was one of only two Latin-American countries to send soldiers abroad to fight in World War II (the second country being Brazil).
-In 1944, both nations elevated their diplomatic representations to the level of embassies, and Sir Charles Bateman became the first British ambassador in Mexico and Alfonso Rosenzweig Diaz became the first Mexican ambassador to the United Kingdom.
+Mexico was one of only two Latin American countries to send soldiers abroad to fight in World War II (the second country being Brazil).
+In 1944, both nations elevated their diplomatic representations to the level of embassies, and Sir Charles Bateman became the first British ambassador in Mexico and José Maximiliano Alfonso de Rosenzweig Díaz became the first Mexican ambassador to the United Kingdom.
 After the war, bilateral relations between the two nations normalized and trade re-commenced.
 In 1966, the first direct flights between Mexico City and London were inaugurated.

+In 1973, President Luis Echeverría became the first Mexican head-of-State to visit the U.K. In 1975, Queen Elizabeth II paid her first State visit to Mexico.
+The Queen would visit for a second time in 1983.
+In 1981, Prime Minister Margaret Thatcher became the first British head-of-Government to visit Mexico to attend the North–South Summit in Cancún.

-During the Falklands War (April - June 1982), Mexico remained neutral during the conflict, however, it was well known that the Mexican government did not support the military junta in Argentina at the time and secretly supported the UK.
+Mexico remained neutral during the Falklands War (April–June 1982); however, it was well known that the Mexican government did not support the military junta in Argentina at the time and secretly supported the UK.